Managing an effective and sustainable Quality Assurance process for websites and apps has become steadily more demanding over the last decade.

 The ability to draw down professional manual testing resources on an ongoing basis, to have access to thousands of testers for regression, functionality and usability tests on a 24/7 basis – can clearly help you scale your QA process and capabilities without increasing the size of your team.

 But this scale of testing resource is only useful when it can be translated into prioritised and actionable results.
 Agile organisations, where the commercial and development function need to collectively make stop/go decisions around development projects, need to see and understand the impact of the issues that are being detected.
-Aggregated results of mass testing can help with this, as can screen-shots and videos of the real world bugs that are being found.
+Aggregated results of mass testing can help with this, as can screen-shots and videos of the real world issues that are being found.

 There’s a need for large scale, manual repetitive testing tasks, as well as highly focused, ongoing monitoring and usability testing that can feedback into an organisation quickly and efficiently.
 Some agencies can offer the full range of these services in a bespoke and cost effective way and some can’t.